Ibaraki Prefecture: Demographics

-Ibaraki's population is decreasing more rapidly than any other prefecture.

 Culture

 Ibaraki is known for nattō, or fermented soybeans, in Mito, watermelons in Kyōwa (recently merged into Chikusei), and chestnuts in the Nishiibaraki region.

 Ibaraki is famous for the martial art of Aikido founded by Morihei Ueshiba, also known as Osensei.
 Ueshiba spent the latter part of his life in the town of Iwama, now part of Kasama, and the Aiki Shrine and dojo he created still remain.

 Kasama is famous for Shinto (Kasama Inari Shrine), Ibaraki Ceramic Art Museum, house museum of the calligrapher and ceramist Kitaōji Rosanjin, Kasama Nichidō Museum of Art, residence of Morihei Ueshiba, founder of the martial art Aikidō.

 The capital Mito is home to Kairakuen, one of Japan's three most celebrated gardens, and famous for its over 3,000 Japanese plum trees of over 100 varieties.

 Kashima Shrine (Jingū) Ibaraki's cultural heritage.

 Mito Tōshō-gū, is the memorial shrine of Tokugawa Ieyasu in Mito.

 Seizansō was the retirement villa of Tokugawa Mitsukuni.

 Mito Municipal Botanical Park, is a botanical garden in Mito.

 Park Ibaraki Nature Museum in Bandō.

 There are castle ruins in many cities, including Mito Castle, Yūki Castle, Kasama Castle, Tsuchiura Castle, Oda Castle.

 Hitachi Fūryūmono, a puppet float theater festival, Intangible Cultural Heritage of Humanity.

 Makabe Hina Doll Festival - Hinamatsuri - (Sakuragawa City).

 Yūki-tsumugi (silk weaving technique) Intangible Cultural Heritage of Humanity, Kasama ware, Makabe Stone Lamp, Kagami Crystal Glass Factory, old glass factory in Ryūgasaki City.